lm3nitro/Projects/MySQL/Part1-Installation.md

 To start, navigate to dev.mysql.com/downloads/installer/

-We want to select the latest version.
+I want to select the latest version.
 At the time of this writing it is 8.0.37.
 I also selected to download the MSI Installer that does not include the web as seen in the screenshot below:

 ![Pasted image 20240504111155](https://github.com/lm3nitro/Projects/assets/55665256/c5265906-9b8a-4858-ac15-81ebc876719c)